-Transmission - If the frequency or energy of the incoming light wave is much higher or much lower than the frequency needed to make the electrons in the material vibrate, then the electrons will not capture the energy of the light, and the wave will pass through the material unchanged.
-As a result, the material will be transparent to that frequency of light.
+Transmission - If the frequence of the electrons in the material second of the light, and the wave second pass through the material second of the material will be transperse to that frequency of light.

 Most materials are transparent to some frequencies, but not to others.
 For example, high frequency light, such as gamma rays and X-rays, will pass through ordinary glass, but lower frequency ultraviolet and infrared light will not.